adambard/learnxinyminutes-docs/c.html.markdown

     extern int i; //i here is now using external variable i }

-//if external variable should only be visible to functions in the source file
-//  they are declared in, use static: static int i = 0; //other source files using testFunc() cannot access variable i void testFunc() {
+//make external variables private to source file with static: static int i = 0; //other files using testFunc() cannot access variable i void testFunc() {
     extern int i;
 }
+//**You may also declare functions as static to make them private**

 /*
 char c[] = "This is a test.";